Bricktech2000/Notes/notes/random.md

 this is an efficient method for **recording data completely independently from how it is to be analyzed**. then, use a language model to perform queries. finally, send to data viz / data analysis library such as pandas, see <https://youtu.be/FbBXtqtRnWU> for examples

+### shorts dating app

+a dating app where your profile is a 1-minute video of you presenting yourself and you swipe on other people's videos. hopefully less superficial but just as frictionless?

 ---

 ```lua